hyprxa/cachex/docs/type_encoders.md

     do_something(conn, "/hyprxa")
 ```

 2. Use a type encoder to convert the custom type into a native type that can be encoded by Cachex.
 This is the preferred method in most cases.
 A type encoder is a mapping of type to a callable that returns an encodeable object.
-You can have multiple type enccoders in a single decorated function.
+You can have multiple type encoders in a single decorated function.

 ```python
 from pydantic import AnyHttpUrl